 With her label Reformation, 37-year-old entrepreneur Yael Aflalo set out to do the unthinkable: merge fast fashion and sustainability.
 The up-and-coming brand’s luxe collections are all made from sustainable textiles, such as vintage and deadstock fabrics.
 And new designs appear in its stores and online every every few weeks, putting it on par with less scrupulous labels.

 The company raised $12 million in a Series-A financing round last year, counting supermodel Karlie Kloss among the investors.
 In its coverage of the funding round, Fortune labeled Reformation a “cult favorite,” and we’re inclined to agree.
-Despite having only four stores, it counts it-girls like Kloss, Rihanna and Taylor Swift among its fans — helping it clear $25 million in revenue in 2014.
+Despite having only four stores, the company counts it-girls like Kloss, Rihanna and Taylor Swift among its fans — helping it clear $25 million in revenue in 2014.

 Cleaning and personal care